 NOTE 3: The configuration of transport network on CN tunnel can be different per UL and DL, which can be different value for CN PDB per UL and DL.

-NOTE 4: It is expected that the UPF deployment ensures that the dynamic value for the CN PDB is not larger than the static value for the CN PDB.
-This avoids that the functionality that is based on the 5G-AN PDB (e.g. MDBV, NG-RAN scheduler) has to handle an unexpected value.
+NOTE 4: For Delay-critical resource type, it is expected that the UPF deployment ensures that the dynamic value for the CN PDB is not larger than the static value for the CN PDB.
+This avoids that the functionality that is based on the 5G-AN PDB (e.g. MDBV, NG-RAN scheduler) has to handle an unexpectedly low value.

-The dynamic value for the CN PDB of a Delay-critical GBR 5QI may be configured in the network in two ways:
+The dynamic value for the CN PDB may be configured in the network in two ways: